Truven Health Analytics

 Diving into content and structure

-As the team weighed multiple interaction models and visual stylings, it became clear that we needed to add in detail to best compare the options.
+As the team weighed multiple interaction models and visual stylings, it became clear that we needed to add in details to best compare the options.
 I worked closely with the interaction designer to build out full sets of wireframes for each interaction model.
-We dove into the specific content strategy and information architecture working across departments with the client to ensure what data and content was available and well organized.
+We dove into content strategy and information architecture working across departments with the client to ensure what data and content was available and well organized.

 Detailed Wireframes for Each Interaction Model